YSMNNRGS/Music-Playlist-using-Linklists/README.md

 # Music-Playlist-using-Linklists
-This is a music playlist using a doubly linklist
+This is a music playlist using a circular doubly linklist